 While many corporations have begun exploring RPA, they have found that stand-alone RPA solutions are not delivering the desired results.
 Research shows that 30% of RPA projects fail because people underestimate how complex this truly is.
 While RPA and all its benefits sound enticing, it may not be as simple as it sounds.
 Robots do need to be trained by people, and the best way for people to gain the process insights they need for this is through Process Mining.
 Process Mining will give you a data-based visual that shows the as-is state of your business and its processes – allowing you to pick out the best opportunities for automation or improvement.
 Process Mining and RPA, when used together, will give you the best possible results for your business.

 Using Process Mining, you can define which processes are ready for automation, which are ready for improvement, and which are not suitable for automation.
 When searching for processes you could automate, you can use Process Mining to visualize how a process could work when there are no issues present.
 In turn, this allows you to reinvent processes to be more efficient by pointing out bottlenecks, redundant steps, or process gaps.
 When programming your robot, you can use information given by your Process Mining tool to help.
 Even after you’ve finished this, Process Mining can be used to continue to monitor your processes for possible improvement.

-Do you have more questions about Process Mining, PAFnow, or our partnership with Microsoft?
+Do you have more questions about Process Mining, PAFnow Process Mining software in Power BI, or our partnership with Microsoft?
 You can reach out to us anytime via e-mail, visit our training page, or create an account and sign up for a demo.
 For more information, see our news article about PAFnow and Microsoft Power Automate.